andrew/ultimate-awesome/README.md

 - [awesome-motoko](https://github.com/motoko-unofficial/awesome-motoko) - A curated list of Motoko code and resources.
 - [awesome-regl](https://github.com/regl-project/awesome-regl) - List of resources, projects and tools for regl.
 - [awesome-pulsar](https://github.com/streamnative/awesome-pulsar) - A curated list of Pulsar tools, integrations and resources.
+- [awesome-computational-photography](https://github.com/visionxiang/awesome-computational-photography) - A curated list of awesome resources for topics related to computational photography via deep learning, which mainly focuses on image alignment and stitching.
 - [awesome-capacitorjs](https://github.com/capawesome-team/awesome-capacitorjs) - ⚡️ A curated list of awesome things related to Capacitor.
 - [awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.
 - [awesome-helium](https://github.com/dansku/awesome-helium) - Awesome list related to the helium ecosystem.